chrisjrob/chrisjrob.github.io/_posts/2009-03-21-protect-against-rootkits.md

 tags: [howto, linux, debian, rootkit, security]
 ---

-## Warning

-**This is how I checked and protected against rootkits and is not how I would recommend that anyone else should do so.**

 ## Introduction

 Apparently `rootkits` are a major problem in the linux world.
 Unlike viruses, you are much more likely to be infected without realising that you even have a problem.
 The purpose of this document is twofold: